erl987/alglib/README.md

 ```

-Optionally compiler optimizations can be enabled
+Optionally compiler optimizations can be enabled:

 ```CMake
   # enable SSE-optimizations for the Alglib-library on the supported platforms